-" To be eligible for Honors Art, a student must complete Art Foundation along with any four other advanced visual art courses including: Drawing and Painting I & II, Clay I & II, Clay Sculpture, Watercolor I & II, Filmmaking, Design and Illustration, Printmaking, and Color Design before the start of the Honors Art semester (courses such as 3D Animation and Graphics 1 & 2 that are taught outside of the visual art department do not count towards acceptance into Honors Art).
+" To be eligible for Honors Art, a student must complete Art Foundation along with a MINIMUM of four other advanced visual art courses including: Drawing and Painting I & II, Clay - The Potter's Wheel I & II, Sculpture, Watercolor I & II, Filmmaking, Color Exploration and Paper Arts, Graphic Design and Illustration, and Printmaking before the start of the Honors Art semester (courses taught outside of the Art Department do not count towards acceptance into Honors Art).
 Each student must have earned a B+ or higher in every visual art class taken prior to Honors Art in order to be considered as a candidate.